 |Xavier||Dayton, Ohio||8||Big East|

 One school that most certainly fits the criteria but isn’t listed is Gonzaga.
-The Bulldogs have been an incredible mid-major team knocking on the door of winning a basketball National Championship but have yet to breakthrough at the time of publishing this article.
-Gonzaga will be the subject of a larger, more nuanced article later this year because there are many tantalizing possibilities for the school.
+The Bulldogs have been an incredible mid-major team knocking on the door of winning a basketball National Championship but have yet to break through at the time of publishing this article.
+Gonzaga will be the subject of a larger, more nuanced article because there are many tantalizing possibilities for the school.

 Let’s start this list by looking at the soon-to-be MVC team: Belmont.